-Emerging Markets Risk: Emerging markets are riskier than more developed markets because will decline in value relative to the U.S. dollar and affect the they tend to develop unevenly and may never fully develop.
-Investments in emerging markets Portfolio's investments in foreign (non-U.S.) currencies or in may be considered speculative.
+Emerging Markets Risk: Emerging markets are riskier than more developed markets because they tend to develop unevenly and may never fully develop.
+Investments in emerging markets may be considered speculative.
 Emerging markets are more likely to experience hyperinflation and currency devaluations, which adversely affect returns to U.S. investors.
 In addition, many emerging securities markets have far lower trading volumes and less liquidity than developed markets.

-Foreign Securities Risk: Foreign investments often involve special risks not present in U.S. investments that can increase the chances that the Portfolio will lose money.
+Foreign Securities Risk: Foreign investments often involve special risks not present in U.S. instruments, may give rise to leverage, magnifying gains and investments that can increase the chances that the Portfolio will lose money.
 These risks include: